West Sea Company

 NEW YORK

 The ship itself measures 34 ½ inches from bowsprit to boom.
 The hull is 28 ¼ inches long with a beam of 5 ¼ inches.
 The main mast rises 24 ¾ inches above the keel.
 The main yard is 10 3/8 inches in width.
 This antique model, certainly over 80 years old, is in an exceptional state of original preservation.
 All lines, fastenings, details and attachments are stable and in tact.
 In short, it is a beautifully preserved museum quality cased model worthy of the finest public or private collection.
 This price could not even be approached by a contemporary modeler for the same quality, easily over $10,000.
 (Please check it out).
 This is truly an exceptional offering!
-Price Request Special Packaging
+4985 Special Packaging

 The original glazed and shaped hardwood case is in excellent original condition.
 Speaking to its age, it does not contain any plywood components and is of quality construction with braced corners, mortise and tenon construction and a sculpted base.
 The case dimensions are 41 ½ inches long by 14 ½ inches wide and 29 ¼ inches high.